AkramAls/AWS_MLEud/CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter-main/README.md

 Download/Make the dataset available.

 ## Dataset
 The provided dataset is the dogbreed classification dataset which can be found in the classroom.
+There are 133 total dog categories with a total of 8364 total dog images.
+6681 training dog images, 835 validation dog images, and 848 test dog images.
 The project is designed to be dataset independent so if there is a dataset that is more interesting or relevant to your work, you are welcome to use it to complete the project.

 ### Access
 The data was uploaded to an S3 bucket through AWS S3 so that SageMaker has access to the data.

 ## Hyperparameter Tuning
-I chose to use ResNet18 for since it seems light weight compared to the other ResNet models while having plenty of computational power to do the job.
-Give an overview of the types of parameters and their ranges used for the hyperparameter search}
+I chose to use ResNet18 for since it seems light weight compared to the other ResNet models while having plenty of computational power to do the job for this "small" dataset.
+The hyperparameter tuning was performed using sctipt hyp.py, tuning the values for learning rate, batch size, and epochs used to train the model.
+'''
+hyperparameter_ranges = {
+    "lr": sagemaker.tuner.ContinuousParameter(0.001, 0.1),
+    "batch-size": sagemaker.tuner.CategoricalParameter([16, 32, 64, 128, 256]),
+    "epochs": sagemaker.tuner.IntegerParameter(2, 5)
+}
+'''

 - Include a screenshot of completed training jobs
 ![Screenshot 2024-09-21 at 15-40-57 Training jobs Amazon SageMaker us-east-1](https://github.com/user-attachments/assets/de7a71bf-688a-4f9c-b95e-2b342fe8a640)